thosgood/this-weeks-finds/markdown/101-151/week108.md

 ["Week 73"](#week73) and ["Week 76"](#week76) where I explained categories and functors and isomorphisms.

-If you've got a function F: S → S from some set to itself, a fixed point of F is just an element x for which F(x) is *equal* to x.
-But now suppose we have a functor F: C → C from some category to itself.
+If you've got a function F: S\to S from some set to itself, a fixed point of F is just an element x for which F(x) is *equal* to x.
+But now suppose we have a functor F: C\to C from some category to itself.
 What's a fixed point of this?

 Well, we could define it as an object x of C for which F(x) = x.
 But if